ejolly/pymer4/docs/index.rst

 This package's main purpose is to provide a clean interface that hides the back-and-forth code required when moving between R and Python.
 In other words a user can work completely in Python, never having to deal with R, but get (most) of lme4's goodness.
 Behind the scenes this package simply uses `rpy2 <https://rpy2.readthedocs.io/en/version_2.8.x/>`_ to pass objects between languages, compute what's needed, parse everything, and convert to Python types (e.g. numpy arrays, pandas dataframes, etc).

-This package can also fit standard regression models with a few extra bells and whistles compared to R's `lm()<https://www.rdocumentation.org/packages/stats/versions/3.4.3/topics/lm>`_.  (*Currently this only includes linear models*)
+This package can also fit standard regression models with a few extra bells and whistles compared to R's :code:`lm()` (*Currently this only includes linear models*)

 TL;DR This package is your new *simple* Pythonic drop-in replacement for :code:`lm()` or :code:`glmer()` in R.